roderick1014/custom-model-pytorch/README.md

 # **custom-model-pytorch✅**
 ##### **This is a sample code for deep learning based on PyTorch, suitable for beginners to practice and learn.It provides convenience when switching between models, loss functions, and optimizers.
 Additionally, it incorporates features such as tqdm and argparse.
 It also includes functionality to continue training from a saved training state.**
 ---
+In **`train.py`**:
 <!-- ## ArgumentParser -->
 **🔺Note: If you are not familiar with `ArgumentParser`, that's okay.
 You can easily set the parameters mentioned above in the `config.py` file.🙂**

-The code snippet you provided defines an argument parser using the ArgumentParser class from the argparse module.
-Here are the explanations of the arguments being added in **`train.py`**:
+* The code snippet you provided defines an argument parser using the ArgumentParser class from the argparse module:
   ```python
   parser = ArgumentParser()
   parser.add_argument('--DEVICE', help='cpu / cuda', type=str, default=DEVICE)